 Fletcher Building's score of 72 is higher than 99% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Fletcher Building reported total carbon emissions of approximately 1,326,000,000 kg CO2e, comprising 217,000,000 kg CO2e from Scope 1, 740,000,000 kg CO2e from Scope 2, and 1,326,000,000 kg CO2e from Scope 3.
-This marked a reduction from 2023, where total emissions were about 1,450,000,000 kg CO2e, with Scope 1 and 2 emissions at 898,000,000 kg CO2e.
+In 2024, Fletcher Building reported total carbon emissions of approximately 2,217,000,000 kg CO2e, comprising 217,000,000 kg CO2e from Scope 1, 740,000,000 kg CO2e from Scope 2, and 1,326,000,000 kg CO2e from Scope 3 emissions.
+This represents a slight decrease from 2023, where total emissions were about 2,239,000,000 kg CO2e, with Scope 1 at 239,000,000 kg CO2e, Scope 2 at 752,000,000 kg CO2e, and Scope 3 at 1,450,000,000 kg CO2e.
 Fletcher Building has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 30% by 2030, using 2018 as the base year.
-Additionally, the company is working towards ensuring that 67% of its suppliers by emissions will have science-based targets by 2024.
-These targets align with the Science Based Targets initiative (SBTi) and are classified as consistent with keeping global warming well below 2°C. The company is also collaborating with Concrete New Zealand to develop a roadmap for the concrete industry to achieve net-zero carbon emissions by 2050, which includes long-term commitments for both Scope 1 and Scope 2 emissions.
+Additionally, the company is working towards having 67% of its suppliers by emissions adopt science-based targets by 2024.
+They are also collaborating with Concrete New Zealand to develop a roadmap for achieving net zero carbon emissions in the concrete industry by 2050, which includes both Scope 1 and Scope 2 emissions.
+These initiatives reflect Fletcher Building's commitment to sustainability and reducing its carbon footprint in the construction materials sector, aligning with industry standards for climate action.

 Access structured emissions data, company-specific emission factors, and source documents